exercism/website-copy/pages/faqs.md

 We've launched the new version of Exercism, 18 months in the making :D

-There is a document that [explains the changes](/about-v1-to-v2) and another that [explains how to migrate your CLI from v1 or v2 to v3](/cli-v1-to-v2).
+There is a document that [explains the changes](/about-v1-to-v2).
 We hope you enjoy the new experience :)

+### I can't submit!

+The new site has a brand new CLI, and also needs some extra metadata for your exercise.
+Read about how to [upgrade your CLI and migrate your solutions for the new site](/cli-v1-to-v2).